mahdikazemi96/RegisterationForm/README.md

 - CRUD Operation

 ## Who is it suitable for?
+for developers who are familiar with Angular, Asp.Net Core, REST Apis, C#, Database.

 ## What do you learn in this project?
 - How to design a multi layers project with clean architecture